 March 3rd, 2020 – June 9th, 2020

 This phase will focus on workshopping, using the Novel in Progress method: students will read ten pages aloud and receive on-the-spot feedback on big-picture issues—focusing on what’s working—to guide the writer to further develop those ideas and sections.
 Students will have four opportunities to be workshopped, and the assignment each week will be to write ten pages of new, first-draft material.
 These pages will be sent to the instructor each week for accountability's sake (not for feedback).
 Each class will begin with either a progress check-in or a novel-specific exercise.

 At the end of this phase, students are to submit three pieces of writing to the instructor: the first five pages, which will be evaluated for voice and point of attack; a scene the student considers to be particularly strong or pivotal to the novel; and a scene the student is struggling with or feels is weak.
 (No more than 20 pages total.)
 The instructor will provide feedback notes and writing guidance based on these scenes.

 Phase III: July & August, 2020

-Note: Individual Meetings to be scheduled with instructor.
+Note: Class will meet July 7th, August 18th, and August 25th.
+Individual Meetings to be scheduled with instructor.